grumpyjames/birding-almanac/features/a-200-bird-year/part-21-the-farnes-and-more.md

 On the way to the bridge from the beach, there's a distraction.
 A lamb has managed to get itself out of a collection of fields and is in some distress.
-I take a laissez faire attitude: if it can get out, it can get back in.
+I take a laissez-faire attitude: if it can get out, it can get back in.
 Unfortunately, both Dixons are scout leaders, and this is not a situation they can allow to continue.